HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: INTRODUCTION

 \section{INTRODUCTION}

 LiDAR sensors, offering superior depth estimation and high-resolution 3D point cloud data, have become essential for autonomous vehicles, environmental mapping, and infrastructure monitoring, driving advances in 3D object detection as their availability and affordability increase.
-Despite significant advancements, current neural network-based 3D object detection models still encounter substantial challenges when faced with "unknown" classes, objects that were not part of the training dataset.
-This problem is categorized as being "Open-set" object detection.
-3D Object detection models, while highly effective in recognizing and categorizing objects within the bounds of their training data, often struggle to generalize to new, unseen categories due to distribution shifts.
-Consequently, in real-world applications, where the variety and unpredictability of objects can be vast, these models can misclassify unknown objects or fail to detect them altogether.
+Despite significant advancements, current neural network-based 3D object detection models still encounter substantial challenges when faced with "unknown" objects that were not part of the training dataset~\cite{openset3Dobj}.

+In real-world scenarios, encountering objects that lie outside the training distribution, referred to as out-of-distribution (OOD) objects, is inevitable and can pose significant safety risks.
 This issue is further exacerbated by the fact that the annotation of diverse object classes is both labor-intensive and costly, often leading to datasets that are not fully representative of real-world complexity.
-Therefore, addressing the detection of unknown classes is crucial for enhancing the robustness and reliability of 3D object detection systems in autonomous vehicles and other applications reliant on LiDAR data.

 Specifically, traditional 3D object detection aims at outputting, for a given 3D LiDAR scan, $N$ bounding boxes represented as follows:

 where $cx_i, cy_i$, and $cz_i$ represent the center of the bounding box along the $x, y$ and $z$ coordinates, $l_i, w_i$ and $h_i$ represent the length, width and height, and $\theta_i$ represents the heading of the bounding box, and $\hat{y}$ represents the predicted class amongst the $C$ annotated classes in the dataset.
 These bounding boxes should overlap with the ground truth bounding boxes.
 In Open-Set 3D Object Detection, the output is similar, but now $\hat{y}$ represents the predicted class amongst the $C$ annotated classes in the dataset and an additional "unknown" class, representing all other relevant objects in the scenes.
 Another similar and relevant problem is Out-Of-Distribution (OOD) Detection, where from a set of predictions, an out-of-distribution measure is added: